 - Introverts are generally more sensitive to stimuli and threats, are more sensitive and get overwhelmed more easily

-- It’s not true that extrovert are more socially skilled
+- It’s not true that extroverts are more socially skilled

 Western Society Favors Extroverts

-Harvard business school is also structured to make students more outspoken and extroverts.
+Harvard business school is also structured to make students more outspoken and extroverted.

 And organizations emphasize team works, bosses want “interpersonal skills”, and the entrepreneurs who get VC money have confident or overconfident personalities.